Product icon Help book icon Sound Mill X3 : User's Guide

 Script Threads

 When you run a script by clicking the Automator Run button, a thread is created for script execution.
-If the script has Run Script steps (as in Listing 1), the scripts will run inside the parent script's thread.
+If the script has Run Script steps (as in Listing 1), the child scripts will run inside the parent script's thread.
 In this case, the master script thread can control both of the spawned scripts and coordinate the announcements with the music playlist.

 Listing 1.
 Master Script